bvansomeren/bvansomeren.freebsd-php/README.md

-bvansomeren.freebsd-php
+bvansomeren.php
 =======================

-Installs PHP-FPM with at least one pool.
-By default it will pick a few changes.
-You can override most settings.
+Installs PHP-FPM with at least one pool on FreeBSD.
+Uses my defaults, but everything can be overridden.

 Requirements
 ------------